The Death of Keywords: Why AI Reads Your Content as Math

 The Metric: Cosine Similarity

+This is the new "keyword density."
+Cosine similarity measures the angle between two vectors.
+An angle near 0° (score 1.0) means the vectors are nearly identical (high relevance); an angle near 90° (score 0.0) means they're unrelated (low relevance).
 Your goal as a writer is to minimize the angle between your content's vector and the user's query vector.
-If you drift off-topic, you increase the angle, causing the AI to view your content as "Noise".
+If you drift off-topic, you increase the angle, and the AI views your content as noise.

 Writing for Semantic Proximity (The Application)